LAVA-LAB/DynAbs/ReadMe.md

 This repository contains all code and instructions that are needed to replicate the results presented in the paper.
 Our simulations ran on a Linux machine with 32 3.7GHz cores and 64 GB of RAM.

 Python version: `3.8.8`.
 For a list of the required Python packages, please see the `requirements.txt` file.
-The code is tested with PRISM version `4.8`.
+The code is tested with PRISM version `4.8.1.dev`.

 ------

 # Installation and execution of the program

-**<u>Important note:</u>** the PRISM version that we use only runs on MacOS or Linux.
+> **<u>Important note:</u>** We have only tested the artefact on MacOS and Linux.
+Windows is currently not supported (as we require building PRISM from source).

 We recommend using the artefact on a virtual environment, in order to keep things clean on your machine.
 Here, we explain how to install the artefact on such a virtual environment using Conda.
 Other methods for using virtual environments exist, but we assume that you have Python 3 installed (we tested with version 3.8.8).